Use digital elevation data to make a relief model

-Download a free Elevation Dataset and machine a relief of your hometownDeskProto user Jeffrey Switzer from Ovando (Montana, USA) taught us about a great application for DeskProto: machining geographic relief models.
+Download a free dataset and machine a relief of your hometownDeskProto user Jeffrey Switzer from Ovando (Montana, USA) taught us about a great application for DeskProto: machining geographic relief models.
 This application in itself is not new, the news is that the Digital Elevation Data (satellite-made measurements) is a free download for any part of the USA.

 So any DeskProto user in the USA can create a relief model of his/her hometown,